 And who knows?
-Maybe after this trip, you’ll be inspired to start traveling the country full-time in an RV, seeing the sights, following the sun or simply chasing the next adventure.
+Maybe after this trip, you’ll be inspired to start traveling the country, seeing the sights, following the sun or simply chasing the next adventure.

 What are your fondest road trip memories?
 How long has it been since you set out on the open road?
 Do you have any upcoming road trip plans or any bucket list road trip dreams?
 Please share with other readers in the comments.